Erzinrost/Yandex-Wordstat/README.md

 4. **Select Deployment Environment**: Users can specify whether the app is running locally or on the Streamlit Cloud.
 In the latter case deployment may be problematic because:
    - Yandex has strict control for their services automation and when loggign in additional checks (e.g. push codes, CAPTCHA) may be required;
    - No manual control over automation is possible in the case of interface changes or other unpredicted scenarios.
-5. **Check "Deployed on cloud" checkbox**: Check this one if you are trying to run the app on Streamlit Cloud - in that case Chromium instead of Chrome is used.
+5. **Check "Deployed on cloud" checkbox**: Check this one if you are trying to run the app on Streamlit Cloud - in that case Chromium instead of Chrome is used, and you have to [deploy it yourself](https://share.streamlit.io/).
 6. **Start Processing**: The application uses Selenium to automate the process of logging into Yandex Wordstat, selecting regions, and fetching keyword statistics.
 The latter is taken directly from the source code, but it is also possible to adjust the code slightly to download files for each keyword and then concatenate them together without the need for webscrapping.
 7. **Download Results**: Once the processing is complete, users can download the results as a CSV file.